 In God We Trust Ps 18:2 CLICK TITLE FOR AUDIO

-If you were to walk into the Capitol Building in Washington, D.C., you would see a remarkable testimony to God in that building.
-For instance, in the Rotunda you will see 8 large paintings of the Exploration and Colonization of America and of the American Revolution.
+When you walk into the Capitol Building in Washington, D.C., you see a remarkable testimony to God in that building.
+In the Rotunda you see 8 large paintings of the Exploration and Colonization of America and of the American Revolution.

 One of the paintings is of the Landing of Christopher Columbus.
 In the painting is a cross.
 Columbus said, “It was the Lord who put into my mind… the Gospel must still be preached to so many lands.”

-There is also a painting of the Baptism of Pocahontas who was one of the first converts in the Virginia colony.
+There is also a painting of the Baptism of Pocahontas.
+She was one of the first converts in the Virginia colony.
 The Virginia charter proclaims that they came to propagate the “Christian religion to such people, as yet live in darkness and miserable ignorance of the true knowledge and worship of God.”

 In the House Chamber inscribed in letters of gold above the Speaker’s rostrum are the words, In God We Trust.
-Directly across from the Speaker’s rostrum, above the central Gallery door, is a marble relief of Moses, the central law-giver of the 23 law-givers depicted in the chamber.
+Directly across from the Speaker’s rostrum, above the central Gallery door, is a marble relief of Moses.
+He is the central law-giver of the 23 law-givers depicted in the chamber.
 22 of the marble reliefs are profiles.
 Moses is the only one that is full-faced.

 Benjamin Franklin said, as the framers of the Constitution were drafting its language, “We have been assured, sir, in the sacred writings, that ‘except the Lord build the house they labor in vain that build it.’
 I firmly believe this; and I also believe that without His concurring aid we shall succeed in this political building no better than the builders of Babel; we shall be divided by our little partial, local interests, our projects will be confounded and we ourselves shall become a reproach and a byword down to future ages.
 And, what is worse, mankind may hereafter, from this unfortunate instance, despair of establishing government by human wisdom and leave it to chance, war, or conquest.”